-Learn about the history of English wine and how we make our delicious Bolney wines
+Learn about the history of English wine and how theymake the wines on the Bolney Wine Estate.

-Walk amongst the vines in our picturesque Eighteen Acre field
+Walk amongst the vines in the picturesque Eighteen Acre field.

-See inside our state-of-the-art Winery and Bottling room and learn about the process
+See inside the state-of-the-art Winery and Bottling room and learn about the process.

-Enjoy a tutored tasting of 5 of our wines, matched to a charcuterie-style lunch
+Enjoy a tutored tasting of 5 wines, matched to a charcuterie-style lunch.

 We’d booked this up for June, anticipating good weather.
 Just goes to show you can never predict the English summer!
 We arrived to grey skies and the threat of rain and made our way into the main cafe/restaurant.

 Alicia, our guide, began by showing us to the tasting table and putting on a short video about the history of the Bolney Wine Estate.
-She gave us a brief overview of the company (family run, and one of only two vineyards in the UK to have a female winemaker!)
-We were given our first taster of the day, a sparkling rosé called Sirius Rosé which definitely tasted of strawberries but I felt was too tart and acidic for my taste.
+She gave us a brief overview of the company.
+It’s family run, and one of only two vineyards in the UK to have a female winemaker!
+We were given our first taster of the day, a sparkling rosé called Sirius Rosé.
+It definitely tasted of strawberries but I felt was too tart and acidic for my taste.

 We we taken on a walk around the vineyard and luckily the sun came out as we went outside.
-We saw new vines that had just been planted (vines only last about 25-28 years and then they have to be pulled out and re-planted – and even then they won’t produce grapes good enough for wine for at least 3+ years so it’s a lengthy process).
-We learnt about the different grapes that they grow – obviously cooler climate ones such as Bacchus, Pinot Gris, Chardonnay and Pinot Noir, and plenty of others that I hadn’t heard of such as Rondo and Dornfelder.
+We saw new vines that had just been planted (vines only last about 25-28 years and then they have to be pulled out and re-planted) Even then they won’t produce grapes good enough for wine for at least 3+ years so it’s a lengthy process.
+We learnt about the different grapes that they grow.
+These were obviously cooler climate ones such as Bacchus, Pinot Gris, Chardonnay and Pinot Noir, and plenty of others that I hadn’t heard of such as Rondo and Dornfelder.

 She explained that only 2 women look after the grapes all year round and it’s their job to ensure the entire harvest.
-They have methods of counteracting frost (an alarm goes off when the temperature drops too low, and day or night they have to jump out of bed to look after the vines – feel free to ask for more info in the comments section if you’re interested but I don’t want to bore everyone with the details).
+They have ingenious methods of counteracting frost.
+An alarm goes off when the temperature drops too low, and day or night they have to jump out of bed to look after the vines!
 They also plant their vines higher above ground than most vineyards as they have a problem with the local deer from the South Downs munching on the crop.

-At harvest time when they need much more help, they hire staff to pick all the grapes by hand – from the local agricultural college so they’re more expert in determining which grapes are the best ones to pick, which are too small/rotten etc. All the grapes harvest at different times and are constantly checked in their labs to determine the exact point at which they’re ready for harvesting (sugar content and acidity has to be right)
+At harvest time when they need much more help, they hire staff to pick all the grapes by hand.
+These are from the local agricultural college so they’re more expert in determining which grapes are the best ones to pick, which are too small/rotten etc. All the grapes harvest at different times and are constantly checked in their labs to determine the exact point at which they’re ready for harvesting.
+The sugar content and acidity has to be just right.

-After this we returned to the restaurant for our wine and food pairing.
+After this we returned to the Bolney Wine Estate restaurant for our wine and food pairing.
 We started with the Bacchus which was paired with a cheddar cheese.
-It was very light and fresh and tasted very much like a Sauvignon Blanc to me, full of gooseberries and not too acidic and I found that the cheese cut through it really well and softened it.
-It was lovely wine but I felt that for £16.99 retail price it was too expensive – to me it wasn’t special enough to merit that price tag – it was more of an everyday easy drinking wine, not a special occasion one.
+It was very light and fresh and tasted very much like a Sauvignon Blanc to me.
+It was full of gooseberries and not too acidic and I found that the cheese cut through it really well and softened it.
+A lovely wine but I felt that for £16.99 retail price it was too expensive.
+To me it wasn’t special enough to merit that price tag.
+It was more of an everyday easy drinking wine, not a special occasion one.

 English Sparkling Wine is enjoying a surge in popularity at the moment.
-In a recent taste test with experts it outshone Champagne from Epernay and Reims and some Champagne producers such as Tattinger are buying up land in England to plant vines on as it is becoming widely believed that our climate is even better than the traditional Champagne areas of France for producing sparkling wine.
+In a recent taste test with experts it outshone Champagne from Epernay and Reims.
+Champagne producers such as Tattinger are buying up land in England to plant vines on as it is becoming widely believed that our climate is even better than the traditional Champagne areas of France for producing sparkling wine.

-Next up was their Cuvée Noir, a red sparkling wine made with 100% Dornfelder Grapes.
+Next up was their Cuvée Noir.
+It was a red sparkling wine made with 100% Dornfelder Grapes.
 This tasted of cherries but it was very dry, not sweet at all.
 I just felt it was a bit thin and definitely not as good as the one I’d bought in the Hunter Valley earlier this year.
 It did get better when paired with the pastrami, but to me it just didn’t have enough body and flavour.
-I am loving that sparkling red is becoming easier to find though – until a year ago I’d never heard of it and now I love it with a BBQ.
+I am loving that sparkling red is becoming easier to find though.
+Until a year ago I’d never heard of it and now I love it with a BBQ.
 Served chilled it’s perfect when (like me) you prefer a red to a white wine but you want a cool drink when the sun’s out!

 Our guide also told us that Bolney Wine Estate is the biggest producer of red wine in the UK.
-Typically harder to make in cooler climates than white wine as the red grapes need more sun and heat to ripen, however, Pinot Noir grapes have comparably thin skins so they do quite well in our climate and they’ve taken full advantage of this.
-So next up we tried their Pinot Noir – not normally my favourite type of wine as I prefer something heavier and jammier and I but I did find this more to my palate than a standard one.
+Typically harder to make in cooler climates than white wine as the red grapes need more sun and heat to ripen.
+However, Pinot Noir grapes have comparably thin skins so they do quite well in our climate and they’ve taken full advantage of this.
+So next up we tried their Pinot Noir.
+This is not normally my favourite type of wine as I prefer something heavier and jammier and I but I did find this more to my palate than a standard one.
 It had quite pronounced red fruit flavours and I could definitely taste cherries and raspberries.
-It went very well with the salami they suggested it with and I found it very drinkable but again, at £16.99 it was too expensive to buy as an everyday wine.
+It went very well with the salami they suggested it with and I found it very drinkable.
+However again, at £16.99 it was too expensive to buy as an everyday wine.

 I forgot to take pictures of lunch, but they catered for us very well.
 It was a buffet style meal with smoked salmon, a cheese platter, a charcuterie platter, quiche, bread, olives, salad and a lemon tart for dessert.
 Plenty for me to eat, except the bread, lemon tart and the quiche crust!